questionlp/api.wwdt.me/API Design.md

         message: error-message
     }

-In addition to the JSON response being returned in the response body, a status code of `500 Internal Server Error` will be returned when an error occurs.
+In addition to the JSON response being returned in the response body, a status code of `500` will be returned when an error occurs.

 ## Endpoints

 ### Guests

+* /guests

+  Retrieve guest ID, slug and name for all available guests

 * /guests/`:id`